MueFab/genie/doc/development-guidelines.md

 Including of a library header should look like: ``#include <gabac/gabac.h>``.

-Including of an application or library internal header should look like: ``#include "internal.h"``.
+Including of an application or library internal header (i.e., including of headers from the same directory) should look like: ``#include "internal.h"``.

 # Namespaces